trustm3/trustm3.github.io/index.md

 User interaction (e.g. admin access through ssh) may not directly end up in the privileged root namespace.
-For that purpose a less privileged _core container_ exists, which is already _namespaced_ and my interact with the privileged virtualization layer through a single specified interface only.
+For that purpose a less privileged _core container_ exists, which is already _namespaced_ and may interact with the privileged virtualization layer through a single specified interface only.
 This can be compared to the dom0 approach of Xen.